Table of Contents

 For children (6-11 years old)

 - LiquiCaps is not recommended

-- Liquid form is to be taken every 4 hours at 15 ml, with no more than 4 doses within 24 hours.
+- The liquid form is to be taken every 4 hours at 15 ml, with no more than four doses within 24 hours.

 For 12 years and above

-- LiquiCaps to be taken every 4 hours at two capsules, with no more than 4 doses within 24 hours
+- LiquiCaps are to be taken every 4 hours at two capsules, with no more than four doses within 24 hours.

-- Liquid form to be taken every 4 hours at 30 ml.
-With no more than 4 doses within 24 hours
+- The liquid form is to be taken every 4 hours at 30 ml.
+With no more than four doses within 24 hours

 Take the DayQuil when needed.
-If you are on a dosing schedule as prescribed by your doctor, and you missed it, take it as soon as you remember.
+If you are on a dosing schedule as prescribed by your doctor and missed it, take it as soon as you remember.
 Do not add more DayQuil to your next dose to make up for your missed dose.

 Possible side effects of DayQuil

-Some may experience side effects after taking DayQuil, just like when taking other medicines.
-These side effects go away on their own as your body adjusts to the components.
+Some may experience side effects after taking DayQuil, just like other medicines.
+These side effects go away as your body adjusts to the components.
 These mild side effects do not warrant medical attention.
 Some of these include: